A political career was something Nancy Guptill never envisioned before moving to Prince Edward Island.

 “I remember going out and buying a new dress just for that function,” said Guptill, adding that the new frock was red, the Liberal Party’s trademark colour.

-It was quite the impression that the new Islander made, one she will never forget.
+It was quite the impression that the new Islander made, one she would never forget.

 “I remember they had lobster and spilling lobster all over my dress and it stinking,” Guptill recalled, roaring with laughter.
 “It was a fun night.”